Sverker the Younger: Civil war

-Around 1203, Canute's four sons, who had lived in Swedish royal court, began to claim the throne and Sverker exiled them to Norway.
+Around 1203, Knut's four sons, who had lived in Swedish royal court, began to claim the throne and Sverker exiled them to Norway.
 His position as king became insecure from this point forward.
-The sons of Canute returned with troops in 1205, supported by the Norwegian party of Birkebeiner.
+The sons of Knut returned with troops in 1205, supported by the Norwegian party of Birkebeiner.
 Sverker, however, attacked and defeated them in the Battle of Älgarås in Tiveden, where three of the sons fell.
-The only survivor, Eric, returned with Norwegian support in 1208.
+The only survivor, Erik, returned with Norwegian support in 1208.
 Sverker sought assistance from his Danish kinsmen, and such was provided.
 Popular tradition speaks of 12,000 Danish auxiliary troops, which is likely a gross exaggeration.
 The forces were commanded by Ebbe Sunesen, the father of his late first wife and brother of Andreas Sunesen, Archbishop of Lund.
 Apart from the forces of the Sunesen brothers, King Valdemar Sejr contributed with troops, even including Bohemian soldiers.
 The opponents met in the Battle of Lena in Västergötland, where Sverker was heavily defeated.
 Ebbe and his brother Lars were slain by the enemy together with a considerable part of their army.
 Sverker's jarl Knut seems to have been killed as well.
-King Eric X of Sweden drove Sverker to exile to Denmark.
+King Erik Knutsson drove Sverker to exile to Denmark.

 Death

 Pope Innocentius III's attempt to have the crown returned to Sverker did not succeed.
 Sverker made a new military expedition, with Danish support, to Sweden, but was defeated and killed in the Battle of Gestilren in July 1210.
 The ancient sources state that "the Folkung [party] took his life".
 Responsible for the killing was his brother-in-law Folke Jarl, head of the Folkungs, who also succumbed in the battle.
 The site of the battle has engendered some discussion; while it is usually taken to have taken place in the parish of Varv in Västergötland, Gästre in Uppland has also been suggested.

-In spite of his hapless fate, Sverker II receives several kind words in the short chronicle included in the Law of Västergötland: "The sixteenth [ruler] was King Sverker, a wise and good fellow; the kingdom fared well from him.
+In spite of his hapless fate, Sverker II receives several kind words in the short chronicle included in the Västgöta Law: "The sixteenth [ruler] was King Sverker, a wise and good fellow; the kingdom fared well from him.
 But the Folkungs took his life; his own brother-in-law did that to him at Gestilren.
 He rests in Alvastra, and the best things are always spoken about him".